ICC Multi-Hazard Resiliency for Residential Construction Committee (IS-MHRRC)

 The Multi-Hazard Resiliency for Residential Construction (IS-MHRRC) committee was appointed by the ICC Board of Directors in July 2019 and has primary responsibility for the development as American National Standards.
 All standards development is subject to ICC's Consensus Procedures.

 Applications to serve on the committee were received on June 12, 2019 for the ICC Board of Directors consideration in response to a call for committee in Apr 2019.
 Read more.

 The ICC adheres to openness and transparency in our Standards development process.
 All ICC Standards committee meetings are open to the public.
 Any interested party can participate in committee meetings and can be considered by the committee for membership on any work-group that the committee creates.
 Interested parties will be notified by email of standards activities related to IS-OSMC, including committee meetings, sub-group meetings and the availability of standard development documentation.
 If you wish to be placed on the “interested parties” list for the development of these standards, please email the IS-MHRRC Secretariat Lawrence Novak, SE, F.SEI, CERT, LEED AP at LNovak@ICCsafe.org.

 The second public in-person meeting of the IS-MHRRC committee was held Dec.
 2 - 4, 2019 at the IBHS facility in Richburg, SC.
 The meeting was well attended.
 Meeting minutes subject to committee approval will be posted under Committee Documents shortly.
 Read more….

 The committee has completed addressing the second round of public comments received by the November 2, 2020 deadline.
-The committee action reports will be posted below shortly.
+The committee action reports has been posted below.

 The public Webex meeting of the committee was conducted on November 6, 2020.
 The committee discussed the results of the final ballot and the submitted public comments.